RootRez/publisher-api-docs/README.md

 **RemoteInventoryException**

-RootRez was unable to verify the inventory exists in the hotels inventory system or within a third-parties inventory system.
+Ripe was unable to verify the inventory exists in the hotels inventory system or within a third-parties inventory system.

 **RemoteInformationException**

-RootRez was unable to retrieve hotel meta data from the hotels information system and/or third party system.
+Ripe was unable to retrieve hotel meta data from the hotels information system and/or third party system.

 **DuplicateBookingException**